 1PM Onwards – Relax at Woodbine Beach

 If you’re planning to get a large spot on the beach, you may want to flip the day and visit earlier.
-By 1, the beach is often full of pop up tents and families on lounge chairs.
+By 1, the beach is often full of pop up tents and families on lounge chairs, and other must-have beach essentials.

 I prefer to read on the grass under the shade of the trees.
 Those areas are always available.